Year in Review - 2005

 Ocean Management Legislation Progresses

 On December 12, Senate 529, An Act Relative to Oceans, was favorably reported out of the Joint Committee on Environment, Natural Resources and Agriculture and is currently pending in the legislature.
 This proposed legislation will allow for more proactive and effective management of Massachusetts ocean resources, by authorizing state agencies to develop a statewide Ocean Management Plan to manage, develop, and protect natural and economic ocean resources within state waters.
-The proposed bill, sponsored by Governor Romney and Senator Robert O'Leary (Cape Cod and the Islands), is the first of its kind in the United States, and is in response to the recommendation from the Massachusetts Ocean Management Task Force for comprehensive ocean management.
+The proposed bill is the first of its kind in the United States, and is in response to the recommendation from the Massachusetts Ocean Management Task Force for comprehensive ocean management.
 Get updates and a history on the bill, go to the Commonwealth of Massachusetts Legislative Tracking System and search for "S. 529."

 Coastal Hazards Commission Launched